 Ten chalet villages make up the Destination Gstaad.
 Visitors will find an unparalleled range of leisure activities on offer here amidst the gentle and unspoiled Alpine landscape.

 Business opening hours for tourist offices, hotels, restaurants, sports facilities and businesses vary depending on the season.
 The summer high season runs from the start of July to mid-September.
 The winter high season runs from the end of December to the start of January and mid- to the end of February.
-Please consult Service & Shopping for more information.
+Please consult the page Service & Shopping for more information.

 Gstaad: World-renowned, sophisticated traffic-free chalet village

 Gstaad (1,050 m above sea level) is the region's main attraction, combining style, Swiss Gemütlichkeit and tradition in a delightful way.
 The traffic-free centre of the village is a harmonious mix of restaurants, shops, hotels and bars.
 The recreational areas surrounding the village are accessed by three mountain railways.http://www.thevirtualcity.ch/gstaad